kessler/redshift-cli/README.md

 will unload to s3://myunloads/meow/foo/[date string in iso format gmt 0 timezone]/data/0001_part... etc etc... using Temporary Security Credentials generate from sts using getSessionToken()

-it will also create a data.sql in the same location containing the sql used to select the data for unloading
+it will also create s3://myunloads/meow/foo/[date string in iso format gmt 0 timezone]/data.sql containing the sql used to select the data for unloading
 ```
-redshift> r.unloadData('foo', 'select * from foo where id=1')
+redshift> r.unloadData('foo', 'select * from foo order by id', true, ',')
 ```
+order by id when unloading, enable gzip and use ',' as delimiter
 -------------
 ##### search for previous unloads
 ```